Music Producer

 Successfully completing this course prepares you for advanced diploma programs at ADMI, paving the way to becoming a skilled professional in the audio industry.

-Your ADMI diploma earns EU-accredited credits through our Woolf University partnership.
+Your ADMI diploma earns ECTS credits through our Woolf membership.
 These credits transfer directly toward a full bachelor's degree — meaning you can continue studying while working, without repeating what you've already learned.

 4 Months · TVETA Registered